 The most recognized and accepted type of accreditation in the United States is regional accreditation.
 There are six geographic regions of the United States with an agency that regionally accredits college and university higher education programs:

-- The Middle States Commission on Higher Education: (institutions in Delaware, District of Columbia, Maryland, New Jersey, New York, Pennsylvania and Puerto Rico)
+- The Middle States Commission on Higher Education: Includes institutions in Delaware, District of Columbia, Maryland, New Jersey, New York, Pennsylvania and Puerto Rico;

-- The New England Association of Schools and Colleges: (institutions in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont)
+- The New England Association of Schools and Colleges: Includes institutions in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont;

-- The North Central Association of Colleges and Schools: (institutions in Arkansas, Arizona, Colorado, Iowa, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, North Dakota, Nebraska, Ohio, Oklahoma, New Mexico, South Dakota, Wisconsin, West Virginia and Wyoming)
+- The Higher Learning Commission: Includes institutions in Arkansas, Arizona, Colorado, Iowa, Illinois, Indiana, Kansas, Michigan, Minnesota, Missouri, North Dakota, Nebraska, Ohio, Oklahoma, New Mexico, South Dakota, Wisconsin, West Virginia and Wyoming;

-- The Northwest Accreditation Commission: (institutions Alaska, Idaho, Utah, Montana, Nevada, Oregon and Washington)
+- Northwest Commission on Colleges and Universities: Includes institutions Alaska, Idaho, Utah, Montana, Nevada, Oregon and Washington;

-- The Southern Association of Colleges and Schools: (institutions in Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas and Virginia)
+- Southern Association of Colleges and Schools Commission on Colleges: Includes institutions in Alabama, Florida, Georgia, Kentucky, Louisiana, Mississippi, North Carolina, South Carolina, Tennessee, Texas and Virginia;

-- The Western Association of Schools and Colleges: (institutions in California, Hawaii, the territories of Guam, American Samoa, Federated States of Micronesia, Republic of Palau, Commonwealth of the Northern Marianas Islands, the Pacific Basin, East Asia, and areas of the Pacific and East Asia where American/International schools or colleges may apply to it for service)
+- WASC Senior College and University Commission: Includes institutions in California, Hawaii, the territories of Guam, American Samoa, Federated States of Micronesia, Republic of Palau, Commonwealth of the Northern Marianas Islands, the Pacific Basin, East Asia, and areas of the Pacific and East Asia where American/International schools or colleges may apply to it for service.

 For more information about institutional quality and accreditation, visit the National Advisory Committee on Institutional Quality and Integrity website.